ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 An often repeated statement says that *due to a simple "symmetry argument"* the points occupied in the course of time by a particle subject to a central force field are all contained in a plane.

-It all relates to thea couple of more basic assumptions, namely that
+It all relates to the followina couple of more basic assumptions, namely that

  - Empty space has no preferred directions, so any special direction in the motion of a particle in a force field must be determined by some initial configuration of the particle's motion with respect to the field;
  - the initialconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in